deehzee/ml-bookmarks/README.md

 # ML Bookmarks

-Bookmarks for free machine learning resources on the web.
+Bookmarks for free (some are on medium - nonfree) machine learning resources on the web.
 This is not exhaustive by anymeans.
 This is mainly for what I am currently reading/following.
 But we can create a maintain a separate bigger list in future.

 ## Courses